vladimir-laz/eco2ai_prototype/README.md

 ```
 In order to all dependencies to be set correctly you may need to restart your kernel after package installation
 ## Use example
-SberEmiaaionTrack's interface is quite simple.
+SberEmissionTrack's interface is quite simple.
 Here is a the most straightforward usage example
 ```python

 import SberEmissionTrack.Tracker